-Take the long line and put it behind your back and up and over your right shoulder, not your left!
+HEEL: Take the long line and put it behind your back and up and over your right shoulder, not your left!
 Make sure that you have a 2" belly of slack in your leash.
 Now, heel with your dog.
 Try to correct your dog as little as possible.
-Remember, if your dog were off the leash, you would not be able to correct your dog.
+Remember, if your dog were off of the leash, you would not be able to correct your dog.
 Get your dog used to working off your body and voice more than corrections.
-However, if your dog needs a correction, don't hesitate to give one.
-The point is to first try to get your dog to respond to you, then use corrections for non-compliance.
+However, if the dog needs a correction, don't hesitate to give one.
+The point is to first try to get your dog to respond to you, then corrections.
 Change pace and direction often.